singularityhacker/agile-automata/README.md

 ### Contributable

 Cultivate an ecosystem where people can create and share their own agility process smart contract components.
-Reach out to Agile thought leaders and introduce this initiative to them.
-Show how elements of Agile Automata can be used in combination with their existing systems or side by side with it.
-Reach out to the existing blockchain development community to demonstrate how their software delivery can be improved and made more transparent to the benefit of their customers and token holders.
+Similar to how the 17 software developers produced the Agile Manifesto at Utah’s Snowbird ski resort in 2001, we intend to reach out to agile thought leaders to show how elements of Agile Automata can be used in combination with their existing systems to advance the science of software delivery.
+We also intend to reach out to the existing blockchain development community to demonstrate how their own software delivery can be improved and made more transparent to the benefit of their users and token holders.

 ### Conclusion